ChHarding/TouchTerrain_for_CAGEO/ReadMe.md

-# TouchTerrain
+# TouchTerrain (version 3.0)

 TouchTerrain converts digital elevation data into digital model files (STL or OBJ) suitable for 3D printing.
 It comes as both as a standalone version and as a server version for a web application.
-To see the server version in action, go to
+To see the server version in action, go to [touchterrain.org](http://touchterrain.org)  or
 [touchterrain.geol.iastate.edu](http://touchterrain.geol.iastate.edu)

 TouchTerrain is developed by Chris Harding (Iowa State University) and Franek Hasiuk (Kansas Geological Survey).
 For questions email `Geofablab AT gmail DOT com`.

-For more in-depth information, read our paper in Computers & Geosciences: TouchTerrain: A simple web-tool for creating 3D-printable topographic models, Volume 109, December 2017, Pages 25-31, https://doi.org/10.1016/j.cageo.2017.07.005
+For more in-depth information, read our paper in Computers & Geosciences: *TouchTerrain: A simple web-tool for creating 3D-printable topographic models*, Volume 109, December 2017, Pages 25-31, https://doi.org/10.1016/j.cageo.2017.07.005